-Install Java 8 on Debian 8 And 7.
+Install Java 8 on Debian.
 The first Oracle Java 8 stable version was released on Mar 18, 2014 and available to download and install.
 Oracle Java PPA for Debian systems is being maintained by Webupd8 Team.
 JAVA 8 is released with many of new features and security updates.
 Ubuntu and LinuxMint users use below link to install Java 8 on their system.

 Step 1 – Add Java 8 PPA